High Tide Advisors

 Why Now Is Different

 The cybersecurity market has fundamentally shifted.
 Ten years ago, technical differentiation alone could win deals.
-Today, with thousands of security vendors and increasingly sophisticated buyers, go-to-market excellence matters as much as product quality.
+Today, with thousands of security vendors and increasingly sophisticated buyers, go-to-market excellence with very low friction matters as much as product quality.

 CISOs now evaluate vendors on business outcomes, not just technical capabilities.
-Private equity firms apply rigorous operational standards to security acquisitions.
+Acquirers apply rigorous operational standards to security acquisitions.
 Strategic acquirers seek companies with proven GTM engines, not just interesting technology.

 The companies that succeed aren't just building great security products—they're building complete businesses with strong positioning, efficient sales engines, strategic partnerships, and clear paths to exit.